Cooking Fresh Dried Beans!

 Dried beans are not only beautiful to look at, they are delicious, nutritious, and each has its own flavor and texture.
 We encourage you to try all of the varieties we grow.
 We call our beans “fresh” dry beans because they are generally much fresher than the beans you normally buy at the grocery store.
 Due to their freshness, the first time you try these beans, you’ll be amazed at the taste.
 Dried beans become tougher and less flavorful as they age: most dried beans in the grocery store are so old they’ve lost all deliciousness.
 Instead, use fresh local dried beans from Cedar Circle Farm!
 We grow many different heirloom varieties.
-For a description of the beans we grow, visit Our Fresh Dried Beans.

 Processes to aid in digestion